hhhapz/LLVMLangSpec/02HighLevelStructure.md

 support Pascal conventions or any other well-known target-independent convention.

-### Visibility Styles {#visibilitystyles}
+### Visibility Styles

 All Global Variables and Functions have one of the following visibility
 styles:

 \"`default`\" - Default style

-:   On targets that use the ELF object file format, default visibility
+On targets that use the ELF object file format, default visibility
     means that the declaration is visible to other modules and, in shared libraries, means that the declared entity may be overridden.
     On Darwin, default visibility means that the declaration is visible